-Convolutional neural networks (CNNs) are fundamental tools in data analysis and machine learning (ML).
-This guide explains how CNNs work, how they differ from other neural networks, their applications, and the advantages and disadvantages associated with their use.
+Convolutional neural networks (CNNs) are a fundamental architecture in data analysis, machine learning (ML). and deep learning.
+This guide explains how CNNs work, how they differ from other types of neural networks, their applications, and the advantages and disadvantages associated with their use.

 Table of contents